 Artists are given the opportunity to get away from their hectic lives to concentrate on their artistic practice.
 The residency also provides opportunities to interact and share work with residents and visitors in the Riding Mountain area.

 Available residency dates

-June through September, one- to three-week residencies
+June through September, two-week residencies

 Note: The cottage provides a quiet retreat in spring and fall.
 Applicants selecting residencies in July and August should be aware that the beach and dock are used by boats and water-skiers, especially during the weekends.